-The following list of programs are presented by The Clay Corner and co-operated between both organizations.
+The following list of programs are presented by

 We acknowledge that the history of ceramics includes the labor, artistry, and cultural knowledge of enslaved people, Indigenous makers, immigrant artisans, and others whose creative legacies built the foundation of what ceramics is today.
 These contributions are rarely recognized, and still are not adequately honored.
 The Diversity Scholarship is one small, and wholly insufficient, step toward addressing this imbalance and creating a more equitable present.